nikiwit/CustomRAG/README.md

 * **First Run Time:** As mentioned, generating embeddings for many or large documents can take time (potentially several minutes or longer).
 Subsequent runs are much faster as they load the saved `vector_store/`.

 * **Updating Knowledge Base:** If you add, remove, or modify files in the `data/` directory, the existing information in `vector_store/` becomes outdated.
+To include the latest changes in the RAG system's knowledge, you can either:
+  * Type `reindex` in the application interface to trigger reindexing, or
-To include the latest changes in the RAG system's knowledge, you **must delete the entire `vector_store/` directory**.
-The script will then perform the full re-indexing process on its next run.
+  * Delete the entire `vector_store/` directory, and the script will perform the full re-indexing process on its next run.

 * **Ollama Not Running / Connection Errors:** The `app.py` script needs to connect to the Ollama application running as a background server.
 If the script fails immediately mentioning "connection refused," "could not connect," or similar network errors, the Ollama server is likely not running or accessible.
     * **How to Check if Ollama is Running:** The most reliable cross-platform method is to use the Ollama command line in your terminal: